cyberwarz443/CyberArch/docs/first-principles.md

 This is why concepts like ports versus protocols, network boundaries, identity, and application behavior all matter.
 If something can be accessed, invoked, or interacted with, then it participates in the system’s security posture.

-When security controls are reduced or relaxed in one layer—such as on a trusted network or internal VLAN—the responsibility for protection does not disappear.
+When security controls are reduced or relaxed in one layer, such as on a trusted network or internal VLAN, the responsibility for protection does not disappear.
 Instead, it **moves elsewhere**.
 This redistribution of responsibility is the foundation of defense in depth: not redundancy for its own sake, but intentional compensation across layers.

 ---